Common Dental Problems & Emergency Info

-In the event of jaw injury, tie the mouth closed with a towel, tie or handkerchief.
-Go immediately to an emergency room.
+In the event of a jaw injury, tie the mouth closed with a towel, tie, or handkerchief.
+Go to the closest emergency room immediately.

 Bleeding After a Baby Tooth Falls Out

 Fold a piece of gauze and place it (tightly) over the bleeding area.
 Bite down on the gauze for 15 minutes.
-If bleeding continues, see Passes Dental Care.
+If bleeding continues, see us Passes Dental Care.

 Cold or Canker Sores

 Over-the-counter medications will usually provide temporary relief.
 If sores persist, come see our expert staff at Passes Dental Care.

 Contact Passes Dental Care In Great Neck, NY For All Of Your Dental Emergencies!